-- Become bogged down in an inconclusive war of attrition that incurs TSK casualties beyond the 70 killed in Operation Euphrates Shield; - Cause (pro) Assad forces to move into Afrin and militarily confront Turkey, as has occurred; - Cause YPG to leave the fight against ISIS in Deir Ezzor to defend Afrin, as has occurred; - Become less secure:
+- Become bogged down in an inconclusive war of attrition that incurs TSK casualties beyond the 70 killed in Operation Euphrates Shield (exceeded by March 9); - Cause (pro) Assad forces to move into Afrin and militarily confront Turkey, as has occurred; - Cause YPG to leave the fight against ISIS in Deir Ezzor to defend Afrin, as has occurred:

+Become less secure:

-- By opening up new opportunities for ISIS, prolong the war with ISIS; - If Turkey's actions lead jihadi militant extremists to attack Turkey as a result of: - Turkey empowering ex-ISIS, HTS and other jihadi extremists by deploying them in Afrin and promising them a Sunni Arab mini-state but failing to deliver; - Increased tensions between the militias that support Turkey (and who have temporarily given up their goal of defeating Assad to do Turkey's bidding, with Turkey paying their salaries, and taking in their families) and those who oppose Turkey's occupation of Syria increase; and/or - Turkey betraying those who are doing its bidding in Aleppo and Idlib; - If PKK and other militants escalate attacks on the TSK and police in Turkey; - o If Turkey's Kurdish civilians radicalise; - o If Kurds radicalise across four countries; - If Turkey expands operations and elicits a military response from Iran, the US, Russia and/or Iraq.
+- By opening up new opportunities for ISIS, and prolong the war with ISIS: - If Turkey's actions lead jihadi militant extremists to attack Turkey as a result of: - Turkey empowering ex-ISIS, HTS and other jihadi extremists by deploying them in Afrin and promising them a Sunni Arab mini-state but failing to deliver; - Turkey betraying Turkey-backed militia in Aleppo and Idlib in an effort to preserve its alliance with Russia and/or - Increased tensions between the militias that support Turkey (and who have temporarily given up their goal of defeating Assad to do Turkey's bidding, with Turkey paying their salaries, and taking in their families) and those who oppose Turkey's occupation of Syria. - If PKK and other militants escalate attacks on the TSK and police in Turkey; - o If Turkey's Kurds radicalise; - If Kurds across four countries radicalise; - If Turkey expands operations and elicits a military response from Iran, the US, Russia and/or Iraq.

-• Lose leverage in Syria:
+Lose leverage in Syria: